ActiveDataBio/PathwayViewer/README.md

 # PathwayViewer

+There are four basic parts of this webpage: html, javascript, webservice, and associated files.

 The html is fairly basic and has a script at the bottom that creates a KeggPathway object.
 When loading the html from the web browser it requires a kegg pathway id and cluster id in the url query.
 Example: